-Change Process Priority in Windows 10/8/7
+Set Process Priority in Windows 11/10

-To change the priority of a process
+To change the priority of a process:

-2. The task bar has few tabs.
-On the process tab there is a list of all the processes along with their priority, description and memory.
-You may change a priority of process by right clicking it and selecting its priority as High, Normal, Low etc.
+2. The taskbar has few tabs.
+On the Process tab, there is a list of all the processes along with their priority, description, and memory.
+You may change a priority of process by right-clicking it and selecting its priority as High, Normal, Low, etc.

-3. However when you close the process and restart the same, the priority for that process is set to default “Normal”.
+3. However, when you close the process and restart the same, the priority for that process is set to default “Normal”.

-Save Process Priority in Windows 10/8/7
+Save Process Priority in Windows 11/10

-Prio allows a user to save the priority specified by user for any process.
+Prio allows a user to save the priority specified by the user for any process.
 Once it is installed it will provide an option in the menu to save the priority of a process.

-Prio will save the applied changes and every time a new instance of the process is executed, it will hold the priority as set by the user.
+Prio will save the applied changes, and every time a new instance of the process is executed; it will hold the priority as set by the user.
 This may come handy when you don’t want to assign the same priority to a process every time you execute it, instead want to do it in one go.

-Prio also enhances the standard Processes tab with useful tool-tips containing detailed information about each running process; adds an additional TCP/IP tab to display all established TCP connections and all open ports (TCP and UDP), and more.
+Prio also enhances the standard Processes tab with useful tooltips containing detailed information about each running process; adds an additional TCP/IP tab to display all established TCP connections and all open ports (TCP and UDP), and more.